maco1717/Door-Window-Python-Email-Alarm/README.md

 The front-end is uses boostrap javascrip jquery, one the back end we use php with nginx and mysql but it can run on any other web server type stack on-device, on-premise or on the cloud.

-Extra functionality is the posibility to create a timeline with the times when where door was open and close and a programable timer that notifies if the door has been open for more than some choosen time.
+Extra functionality is the posibility to create a timeline with the times when the door was open and close and a programable timer that notifies if the door has been open for more than some choosen time.

 Application Stack:
 ![smartDoor Stack](https://lh3.googleusercontent.com/-eS_gmuHFmh0/V5cMVSXL_VI/AAAAAAAAOBA/0yW3_tJ7MmUzcG0SJDcIWlD0T-9Ha1e8QCLcB/s0/stack.png "SmartDoor Stack")